peterdsharpe/physicsnemo-cfd/workflows/bench_example/README.md

 the use of the DrivAerML dataset for benchmarking the ML models.
 The DrivAerML dataset is a high-fidelity, open-source dataset designed to advance machine learning applications in automotive aerodynamics.
-It includes 500 parameterically varied geometries based on the widely used DrivAer notchback vehicle model, generated using hybrid RANS-LES (HRLES) simulations.
+It includes 500 parametrically varied geometries based on the widely used DrivAer notchback vehicle model, generated using hybrid RANS-LES (HRLES) simulations.

 To keep the comparisons consistent, we encourage users to use the